BUSINESS OVERVIEW

 During the year under review, company has achieved various milestones.
 Few of them are as under:-

-3. Myanmar International Contract: KMEW has secured its second international contract from the Myanmar Port for the work of maintenance dredging of Yangon River Channel for a period of 6 months at a contract value of 2.2 million USD.
-This is first independent international contract of the Company distinct from its initial collaboration with the Government of India.
+5. Myanmar International Contract: KMEW has secured its repeat international contract from the Myanmmar Port for the work of maintenance dredging of Yangon River Channel for a period of 1 year at a contract value of 4.85 million USD.
+This is repeat independent international contract of the Company with Myanmma Port Authority is more than double the previous order of USD 2.20 million received in October, 2023.
+This increase in order value highlights KMEWs ability to maximize its profits.

-5. Successful Execution:- KMEW has also successfully executed various projects during the year.
+7. Successful Execution: - KMEW has also successfully executed various projects during the year.
 First one being rock dredging project at Mangrol Fishing Harbour for Rs.
 78 crores by completing rock dredging quantity of 1.25 lakh cubic metres such completion enables KMEW to participate singly in the further rock dredging contracts.
 Secondly, execution of first year capital and maintenance dredging at Sittwe Port, Myanmar at an amount of Rs.
 248 crores with an executed dredging quantity of 16.73 Million Cubic Meters enables KMEW to get qualified to bid singly for the dredging contracts amounting to INR 300 crores.
+Further Company has successfully executed the first international contract of 2.20 Million USD with Myanmar Port Authority to carry out dredging at Yangon River.

 Financial Highlights